48 Stories & Case Studies of Successful Bloggers

 9. TechJury ($360K/year)

-Deyan Georgiev (from Sofia, Bulgaria) started TechJury about 3 years ago.
+Deyan Georgiev (from Sofia, Bulgaria) started TechJury over 3 years ago.

 Hi there!
 I’m Deyan Georgiev and I’m one of the founders of Techjury.net.
 If you haven’t heard of it, this means I have more work to do.